resizes/blog/blog/2025-10-29-renovate/index.md

 ## Why it matters
 ### Security-First Angle
-**Explain dependency drift as a hidden security risk: even if you run SAST scans, outdated libraries can still have unpatched vulnerabilities**
-**Highlight CVE management: Renovate can automatically bump vulnerable packages.
-Example: minor version bumps for a patched npm package after a CVE**
-**Discuss how Renovate complements SAST tools like Trivy, Semgrep, and Trufflehog.**
 Even if your app passes SAST or container scans, outdated dependencies can hide vulnerabilities.
 This is what’s called **dependency drift** — everything still runs, but the libraries you’re using have quietly accumulated known CVEs over time.